mcakyerima/Algorithmic_Problems/README.md

 ------------------------------------------

 # Problem 2
-Certainly!
-Here's a blueprint for a question where the coder is asked to create classes based on the given specifications:

 **Problem: Student Grade Calculation**

 You are tasked with designing two classes, `Person` and `Student`, to manage student information and calculate grades based on test scores.
 Below are the requirements for each class: